xgfone/go-log/README.md

 - Provide the simple and easy-used api interface.
     ```go
     type Logger interface {
-        // IsEnabled reports whether the logger is enabled.
+        // Enabled reports whether the logger is enabled.
-        IsEnabled() bool
+        Enabled() bool

         // Kv and Kvs append the key-value contexts and return the logger itself.
         Kv(key string, value interface{}) Logger